yoctoproject/poky/documentation/ref-manual/structure.rst

 ``build/conf/local.conf``
 -------------------------

-This configuration file contains all the local user configurations for your build environment.
-The ``local.conf`` file contains documentation on the various configuration options.
-Any variable set here overrides any variable set elsewhere within the environment unless that variable is hard-coded within a file (e.g. by using '=' instead of '?=').
-Some variables are hard-coded for various reasons but such variables are relatively rare.
+This configuration file contains the local user configurations for the build environment.

-At a minimum, you would normally edit this file to select the target :term:`MACHINE`, which package types you wish to use (:term:`PACKAGE_CLASSES`), and the location from which you want to access downloaded files (:term:`DL_DIR`).
+You could for example experiment with setting (or adding to) :term:`DISTRO_FEATURES` or :term:`IMAGE_FEATURES`, or adjust build configurations for specific recipes by setting the :term:`PACKAGECONFIG` variables for them.
+If you would like to publish and share changes made to this file, it is recommended to put them into a distro :term:`configuration file`, or to create layer :term:`configuration fragments <Configuration Fragment>` from changes made here.

-If ``local.conf`` is not present when you start the build, the OpenEmbedded build system creates it from ``local.conf.sample`` when you ``source`` the top-level build environment setup script :ref:`structure-core-script`.
+The :term:`OpenEmbedded Build System` can create it from a ``local.conf.sample`` file when you ``source`` the top-level build environment setup script :ref:`structure-core-script`.

 The source ``local.conf.sample`` file used depends on the